Call-and-response circuit tells neurons when to grow synapses

-Category: Environment Hits: 5Brain cells called astrocytes play a key role in helping neurons develop and function properly, but there's still a lot scientists don't understand about how astrocytes perform these important jobs.
+Category: Environment Hits: 13Brain cells called astrocytes play a key role in helping neurons develop and function properly, but there's still a lot scientists don't understand about how astrocytes perform these important jobs.
 Now, a team of scientists has found one way that neurons and astrocytes work together to form healthy connections called synapses.
 This insight into normal astrocyte function could help scientists better understand disorders linked to problems with neuronal development, including autism spectrum disorders.

 Read more https://www.sciencedaily.com/releases/2021/10/211025172108.htm